Our News

 His first concern is that there are are already effective ways for underpaid staff to ensure compliance.
 “All employees have the ability to institute proceedings against their current or former employer,” he says.

-Hancock is also worried about overly harsh penalties for people who shouldn’t be getting them.
+Mcdonald Murholme is also worried about overly harsh penalties for people who shouldn’t be getting them.
 “What form of penalty are we proposing, other than a financial one?” he asks.
 “I wouldn’t expect that many employees, even those who may have been substantially underpaid, genuinely wish to see people imprisoned as a result of the underpayment.”

 Considering existing laws that make sure people “involved in” underpayment can be held liable – an HR professional was found guilty accessorial liability earlier this year – the way in which any new law framed would have to be quite careful.
-Hancock is worried about “human resources and payroll employees acting under the direction of a superior” facing criminal charges.
+Mcdonald Murholme is worried about “human resources and payroll employees acting under the direction of a superior” facing criminal charges.
 He thinks “it would be unreasonable to treat these types of contraveners as criminals.”

-Hancock is also worried about what this could do to already overburdened courts, and what could happen in cases of a genuine dispute about the coverage of a particular award.
+Mcdonald Murholme is also worried about what this could do to already overburdened courts, and what could happen in cases of a genuine dispute about the coverage of a particular award.
 “It can often be an area where ‘reasonable minds differ,’” he says.
 “Complications then arise as to whether these are considered offences of “strict liability” or whether a “mistaken belief” would act as a complete defence to any criminal prosecution.”

 Criminal or civil law